 You may wonder how costs for distance learning can still be so high if you're simply getting course materials online and corresponding through e-mail and message boards.
 Though there are some savings involved in putting a course on the Internet, there are also added costs.
 The school needs to hire an Internet specialist and designer to format the course in an entirely new way, and that process can be expensive and time-consuming.
 If a course involves interactive digital content, the development costs may be even higher.
 Finally, technical support staff need to be trained to understand the course workings and be available at all times to assist students and professors with any computer-related problems that may arise.

 It's most common for universities to charge tuition by the credit or the credit hour, though some do charge a flat rate for a full course.
-As of spring 2010, many basic online courses cost between $25 and $40 per credit hour, but some specialized courses and courses for advanced degrees can cost $250 or more per credit hour.
+As of 2017, many basic online courses cost between $300 and $400 per credit hour, but some specialized courses and courses for advanced degrees can cost even more per credit hour.
 A cost per credit hour means that you will have to pay that cost multiplied by the total number of credits for a class.

 A good example of the cost breakdown per course is the business and management program at the University of Phoenix.
 For an online master's program in business and management, the university charges $655 per credit, and each course is three credits.
 There is an additional charge of $105 per course as a resource fee and a $45 application fee.
 However, the charge per credit to learn at the Phoenix campus for a master's in the same field is only $520 per credit, making the in-person course cheaper.